Fin Macleod, now head of security on a

 primarily entertainments, but the best ones always

 offer something more.
-Fin’s

-investigation of this long-buried crime forces him
+Fin’s investigation of this long-buried crime

 Scotsman